 5. values()

-The values() Python method works similarly to keys().
-It returns a view object which consists of the values from a dictionary as a list.
+The values() Python method works similarly to the keys() method.
+It returns a view object that consists of the values from a dictionary as a list.

 Syntax: